TrevHeath/graphql-deep-dive/README.md

 - SDL-first example
 - Code-first example with GraphQL Nexus

-2. A quick look at how to manage a microservice architecture
+2. A quick look at how to manage a microservice or service oriented architecture

 - Schema Stitching
 - Apollo Federation example